romses/Datenzwerg/docs/index.en.md

 ![Datenzwerg logo](assets/images/logo.png){: class="logo" :}

 <!--
-!!! tip "Datenzwerg @ CCCamp23"
+!!! tip "Datenzwerg @ 37c3"

-    You are at CCCamp and came across one of the Datenzwerge?
+    You are at 37c3 and came across one of the Datenzwerge?
 Awesome!
 Here's some quick links for you:

     - [What is the Datenzwerg?](#what-is-the-datenzwerg)
     - [FAQ](#faq)